bmuschko/cka-crash-course/exercises/15-troubleshooting-control-plane/solution/solution.md

 failed to get delegated authentication kubeconfig: failed to get delegated authentication kubeconfig: stat /etc/kubernetes/scheduler-authentication.conf: no such file or directory
 ```

 Check the file `/etc/kubernetes/scheduler-authentication.conf`.
-It does exist but there's a file which sounds right: `/etc/kubernetes/scheduler.conf`.
+It does exist but there's a file which points to a file that doesn't exist: `/etc/kubernetes/scheduler.conf`.
 Let's point to it by changing the configuration of the scheduler in `/etc/kubernetes/manifests/kube-scheduler.yaml`.
 Change the value of the command line option `--authentication-kubeconfig`.

 ```
 $ ls /etc/kubernetes/scheduler-authentication.conf